mlcommons/training/speech_recognition/README.md

 The 'download_dataset' script will use the python data utils defined in the 'data' directory to download and process the full LibriSpeech dataset into './LibriSpeech_dataset'.
 This takes up to 6 hours.
 The 'verify_dataset' script will build a single tarball of the dataset, checksum it, compare against a reference checksum, and report whether they match.
 This takes up to an hour.

+Either run the download and verification inside the docker instance (described below) or, optionally, install additional dependencies locally with `sh install_dependencies.sh`.

     sh download_dataset.sh
     sh verify_dataset.sh

+NOTE: The dataset itself is over 100GB, and intermediate files during download, processing, and verification require 220GB of free disk space to complete.

 ### Steps to run and time
 For each framework, there is a provided docker file and 'run_and_time' script.